Seattle's Child

 Silverwood Theme Park

 One of two wave pools in the Boulder Beach water park at Silverwood.
-Photo courtesy Silverwood Theme Park
+(Image: Silverwood Theme Park)

 PNW’s biggest theme park adds 4 more acres and longest dueling water coaster in U.S.

 For some reason, no one wants to build a theme park in a city famous for its rain.
-Instead, Seattle families road trip to Silverwood Theme Park, an hour east of Spokane in Athol, Idaho.
+Instead, Seattle families road trip to Silverwood Theme Park in Athol, Idaho, the largest theme park in Idaho and a true Pacific Northwest favorite.

 Was it worth it?
 Absolutely.